willkg/socorro-zero/docs/arch_processor.rst

 For each crash, it sends it through the fetch/transform/save steps.

-After successfully processing a crash id, the ``FTSWSNCSA`` will call into ``RabbitMQCrashStorage`` which will remove the crash id from the queue.
-If something happens during processing and this step doesn't occur, then the item stays in the queue.
+After a crash is processed, the same thread that plucked the crash from the crash iterator calls the ``finished_func`` of the resource behind the iterator.

-FIXME: ^^^ Is that correct?
+For RMQ, that function acknowledges that the item in the queue has been successfully processed.
+Depending on how RMQ is configured, if a item in the queue is has not been ack'd within a configured timeout, the queued item is offered again.
+There is some ambiguity in the behavior of RMQ at this point.
+It is unclear if the item is subsequently offered to any random RMQ client or if it is only offered to the same client again.

 Fetch step